Snickser/moodle-paygw_bank/README.md

 ## Instalation.

-This plugin is tested in moodle 4.1 and 4.3.
+This plugin is tested in Moodle 4.3 and 4.5.

 You can download the zip file and install directly in "Site administration " > Plugins > "Install plugins"